-Our task is to rediscover it, teaches Martin Thornton in English Spirituality, which, along with Pastoral Theology, is his masterpiece.
+Our task is to rediscover it, teaches Martin Thornton in English Spirituality, which, along with Pastoral Theology, is a true masterpiece.
 “English School” is one of his most used phrases.

 Keep in mind that this book was written in 1960, and in the excerpt below, a couple moments might benefit from updated language and some tweaking.
 There is obvious reference to England that might be less applicable elsewhere in the Anglican world.
 Be that as it may, I suggest you focus on the main points about (a) what a school is, and (b) what it means for Anglicanism to have within its patrimony such a school:

 A school of spirituality is the local and corporate expression of the great Pauline doctrine of diverse gifts within the unity of the Mystical Body; and it is the logical consequence of the Incarnation itself.
 In one sense, Jesus Christ, the Second Adam, recapitulates the whole of humanity within himself, and the doctrine issuing form this fact is dogmatic, changeless, and Catholic.
 On the other hand, Jesus is a man, with a particular personality and temperament.
 His own spiritual life, and his death, redeemed the whole world, yet he lived within the pattern of a particular strain of first century Judaism.
 The prayer of Christ is the prayer of humanity, because all true prayer is prayer in Christ.
 But Christ’s prayer was also very specialized; it was a synthesis of the Priest-Prophet Jewish tradition: Christ belonged to a “school”.